Al Johnson leaving ECU to return to Wisconsin

 McCollough has served as assistant head coach and offensive coordinator under Johnson for the last four years.
 He assisted Johnson as they led the Tigers to a winning season (7-4) in 2021, the first since 2015.

-ECU expects to begin the search for an athletic director and a head football coach in the near future.
+The release said ECU expects to begin the search for an athletic director and a head football coach soon.

-Note: The Ada News sports editor Jeff Cali contributed to this report.

 Commented